Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - The Musketeers have a +49 scoring differential, topping opponents by 5.5 points per game.
 They're putting up 75.6 points per game to rank 158th in college basketball and are allowing 70.1 per contest to rank 160th in college basketball.

-- Xavier is 141st in the nation at 34.3 rebounds per game.
-That's similar to the 34.1 its opponents average.
+- The 34.3 rebounds per game Xavier averages rank 141st in college basketball.
+Its opponents record 34.1 per outing.

-- Xavier connects on 6.2 three-pointers per game (282nd in college basketball) at a 32.6% rate (216th in college basketball), compared to the 6.1 its opponents make while shooting 29.9% from beyond the arc.
+- Xavier connects on 6.2 three-pointers per game (282nd in college basketball) compared to its opponents' 6.1.
+It shoots 32.6% from deep while its opponents hit 29.9% from long range.

-- The Musketeers' 92.0 points per 100 possessions on offense rank 234th in college basketball, and the 85.4 points they allow per 100 possessions rank 86th in college basketball.
+- The Musketeers average 92 points per 100 possessions on offense (234th in college basketball), and allow 85.4 points per 100 possessions (86th in college basketball).

 - Xavier and its opponents have been mostly even in the turnover battle.
-The Musketeers commit 12.9 per game (257th in college basketball) and force 12.1 (192nd in college basketball action).
+The Musketeers commit 12.9 per game (257th in college basketball) and force 12.1 (192nd in college basketball play).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.